ObjectModules/deploy/[Mapping]-Concept.md

 #What's Next
 You can consider that the diagram as shown above stand as our basic diagram of a mapping.
 This diagram is presenting when a process is assigned to do a routine task.

 We are going to explain further what going on with a basic diagram when we are putting a parameter.
-From that point the basic diagram will turn its behaviour seeking another mappings which is consist of an employment and a merging.
+From that point the basic diagram will turn its behaviour seeking a way to return to its routine by calling another mappings which is consist of an employment and a merging.
 ##Employment
 This will be a different process.
 So all is also unique.
 ##Merging